Chordal Sparsity for SDP-based Neural Network Verification: Network Verification with Chordal-DeepSDP

 In summary, we have decomposed the large semidefinite constraint \(Z(\gamma) \preceq 0\) present in DeepSDP into a large equality constraint and a collection of smaller \(Z_k \preceq 0\) constraints.
-The primary benefit of Chordal-DeepSDP is computational, since the cost of solving an LMI is usually at least cubic in its size~\cite{lofberg2009pre}.
-This means that solving \(Z(\gamma) \preceq 0\) is at least cubic in \(N\), whereas the cost of each \(Z_k \preceq 0\) is at least cubic in \(\abs{\mcal{C}_k}\) --- which may be significantly smaller than \(N\).
-This is especially preferable for deeper networks, as the number of cliques grows with the number of layers.

-Moreover, our formulation of Chordal-DeepSDP admits any symmetric \(S\), meaning that this method can handle arbitrary quadratically-coupled input-output specifications.
-This is a key advantage over the more conservative approach of \cite{newton2021exploiting}, which can only handle output constraints.
+The primary benefit of Chordal-DeepSDP is computational since the cost of solving an LMI is usually at least cubic in its size~\cite{lofberg2009pre}.
+This means that the cost of solving \(Z(\gamma) \preceq 0\) is \(\Omega(N^3)\), whereas the cost of each \(Z_k \preceq 0\) is \(\Omega(\abs{\mcal{C}_k}^3)\) --- which may be much more efficient.
+This is preferable for deeper networks, as the number of cliques grows with the number of layers.
+Furthermore, our formulation of Chordal-DeepSDP admits any symmetric \(S\), meaning that we can handle arbitrary quadratically-coupled input-output specifications.
+This is a crucial advantage over the more conservative approach of \cite{newton2021exploiting}, which can only handle output constraints.